What is a data retention policy?

 - Email retention: You can set a policy to retain all emails for seven years to comply with financial regulations, even if users delete them.

-- Teams chats: You can, for example, retain chat messages for one year while automatically deleting older messages to manage storage efficiently.
+- Teams chats: Retain chat messages for one year while automatically deleting older messages to manage storage efficiently.

-- SharePoint files: Depending on your criteria, you can apply a retention policy to preserve project documents for three years after the project ends.
+- SharePoint files: Apply a retention policy to preserve project documents for three years after the project ends.